Child Safety: Pets

 All pets, whether they are kept indoors or outside, should be in good health, show no evidence of disease, and be friendly toward children.
 The following suggestions benefit your pets and may also help protect young children from both illness and injury:

 - Immunize cats and dogs, and use flea-, tick-, and worm-control programs.

 - Keep pet areas clean.
 Dispose of all pet waste immediately.
 Keep litter boxes away from children.

 - Spay or neuter your pets.
 It can reduce aggressive behavior.

 Train and prepare dogs

 If you have a dog, train and prepare it for contact with children.
 Many dogs will try to dominate children because of their small size.
 Also, some children aren't well-behaved around animals.
-These factors put children at risk for injury.
-The following suggestions can help prevent such problems.
-Some of the suggestions may also work with other pets: 1
+These things put children at risk for injury.
+To help prevent such problems with dogs and other pets, you can: 1

 - Redirect nibbling, pouncing, or swatting behaviors to toys instead of people.

 - Get your pet accustomed to nail trims.